Kappamalone/PurpleBoy/README.md

 WIP, but with the exception of sound and some MBC's, most games run fine.
 Since this was a learning project, the emulator is not cycle-accurate nor fast.

+## Features
+* Passable emulation of most titles
+* Supports MBC1, MBC2 and MBC3 ROM mappers
+* Some debug output and logging capabilities are available
+* Has controller support

 ## Screenshots

 Title | In-game